lars1050/csc395-s23/Exercises/ex03-git-branches/readme.md

 That's it!
 You will not see any changes to your files, but you have just made a copy of the repo.
 Any changes that you make here will not impact the original files on the main branch.

 > The use of `-b` is for making a new branch.
 Once the branch exists, you can checkout different branches (without the `-b` flag) to return to differnt states of your code.
-The second line essentially connects your local branch to the original repo.
+The second line essentially connects your local branch to the original repo on the server.

 Now have the other members checkout the branch with this command: